pavitranew/session-4/readme.md

   },
 ```

-Review the package.json.
-Note the use of a proxy for browser sync and separate mac and pc scripts.

 `cd` into the `working` directory and edit package.json to remove unneeded packages (node-sass) and to run nodemon and babel:

 `"boom!": "concurrently \"nodemon app.js\" \"npm run babel\" "`